lock3/wg21/p2258/paper.md

 We chose the notation `[: R :]` to denote the splice of a reflection `R`.
 Here, the use of bracket notation is explicitly chosen to denote a "gap" in the source code, filled in by the "reflected value" of `R`.
-The notation is intentionally designed to be visually distinctive, because it represents a new programming concept for C++.
+The notation is intentionally designed to be visually distinctive because it represents a new programming concept for C++.
 We prefer to encourage a degree of unfamiliarity.

-In general, and without qualification, `[: R :]` splices an expression into the program (assuming `R` reflects a variable, function, or other expression).
+In general, and without qualification, `[: R :]` splices an expression into the program (assuming `R` reflects a variable, function, or some other expression).
 If `R` reflects a type, template, or namespace, the splice operator must be qualified with an appropriate keyword, except in contexts where the meaning is obvious.
 For example: